-The bills allow nursing homes to remain at the current staffing ratios if the Department of Community Health does not increase Medicaid reimbursement for homes experiencing increased costs in response to meeting the new 3.0 hours of direct patient care per patient.
-Though the bill specifies that revenue from the tobacco settlement be used to fund the increased reimbursement levels, this does not represent a renewable revenue stream.
-The tobacco settlement money is finite, and much has already been designated to fund other programs.
-Unless a more permanent funding source can be identified or created, the provisions allowing homes to remain at current levels unless the department increases reimbursement rates should be removed.
+The bills allow a nursing home to remain at the current staffing ratios if the Department of Community Health does not increase Medicaid reimbursement for a home experiencing increased costs in response to meeting the new 3.0 hours of direct patient care per patient.
+The bill does not specify what revenue would be used to fund the increased reimbursement levels for those homes.
+Unless a permanent funding source can be identified or created, the provisions allowing a home to remain at current levels unless the department increases reimbursement rates should be removed.
 After all, the current average staffing level is 3.1 hours, with over 60 percent of homes maintaining 3.0 hours of direct patient care at the current Medicaid reimbursement rates.
 Furthermore, during committee testimony on House Bill 4176 during the 1997-1998 legislative session, the Department of Community Health reported that the nursing home industry had posted a profit margin of approximately \$65 million for 1997.
 Around the same time, industry magazines had reported stories of increasing nursing home profits.
 It is time for the industry to reinvest its profits in wages for more employees, especially since some of that money comes from taxpayer funded Medicaid and Medicare programs.